-While many families keep their losses private, others are very open about their experience.
+While many families keep their losses private, others are very open about their experiences.
 If those families are feeling joy about having a rainbow baby, they may have done a rainbow baby announcement, or they may want to have a special rainbow-themed shower to celebrate.

 How to Host a Rainbow Baby Shower

-If you’re hosting a rainbow baby shower for friends or loved ones, it’s important that you make sure that their wishes are honored.
+If you’re hosting a rainbow baby shower for friends or loved ones, it’s important that you make sure their wishes are honored.

 Have an open discussion with the parents and make sure you are both on the same page about what they want.